This article offers the names of the sectors for enterprise blockchain examples with companies that are already working in that field.

 The first benefit that we will see is how education will become more accessible to learners.
 It will also help streamline the credentials and degree completion — as it will provide the digital certificate to the learner.
 The digital certificate can be used anywhere because it can be verified when possible.

-Overall, the education sector can improve on how it can provide certification.
+Overall, the blockchain for education sector can improve on how it can provide certification.
 The employees will also have less headache when it comes to credentials verification.